openfaas/openfaas-cloud/docs/README.md

 The functions will need to use basic authentication to access the gateway's administrative endpoints.

-Use the credentials you got when you set up OpenFaaS.
+Use the credentials you got when you set up OpenFaaS.?

 #### Swarm